13

 • 13

 Additionally, the implicit claim that an open source license means to let go of developing it in a 'tight-knit group of engineers' is of course bogus.
 Both can be very well true at the same time.
-It just means they don't understand open source, but rather see it as free labour or cheap maintenance and testing May 9 at 11:45
+It just means they don't understand open source, but rather see it as free labour or cheap maintenance and testing Commented May 9, 2023 at 11:45

 • 7